vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 I made a trip to Total Health Dental Care (on Telegraph Avenue) for my periodontal therapy followup appointment.
 I left home around 12:05 PM, arrived at the North Berkeley BART at 12:13 PM, exited the Ashby BART at 12:22 PM, and arrived at Total Health Dental Care at 12:40 PM.
 Although it was rainy on these days, I managed to avoid the rain in my trip to the place.

+I left around 1:55 PM and arrived at the Ashby BART at 2:13 PM.
+I got home around 2:30 PM.
+On my way back, it was drizzling so I needed to use my umbrella.o